 #1 Tools for market sentiment analysis

 Understanding the market sentiment and how it fluctuates during the day represents one of the key tasks day traders must handle.
 In terms of tools that can help achieve that, possibilities are diverse.
 More often than not, traders will use technical indicators like MACD or RSI, to figure out the dominant market direction and trade with it.

 At the same time, professionals use naked charts and price action principles to understand what happens behind the charts.
 By doing that, they can understand how institutional investors are placing trades.
 Big candles or consecutive candles with a directional bias are indicative of an impulsive move.
 Mixed price action developments communicate that the order flow is balanced and a corrective move is in play.

-A combination of both technical indicators and price action could serve as a more efficient method of understanding the market sentiment.
+A combination of both technical indicators and price action could serve as a more efficient method of understanding market sentiment.
 It’s up to each trader to find a methodology that makes sense, proves effective in different market conditions, and fits their daily schedule.
 Additionally, tools for market sentiment analysis can also be useful for finding reliable brokers for your day trading processes.
 For example, if you want to find brokers for Metatrader 5, you can use a tool like Google Trends to see if there is any positive or negative sentiment around the broker.
 If you see a lot of positive sentiment, it may be worth considering that broker.

 #2 Risk management tools